adaptive-democracy/hopeful-path/book/quadratic-principle.md

 resource voting systems

-the beauty of quadratic persistent systems is that total consensus doesn't have to be achieved
+the beauty of quadratic adaptive systems is that total consensus doesn't have to be achieved